 - North Carolina

-It’s not just the state you live in that can affect rates, it’s your zip code.
+It’s not just the state you live in that can affect rates, your zip code does, too.
 If you move to a new location, even if it’s nearby, your rates could change based on the overall risk in that area.
-The good news is: rates might go down
+The good news is: rates might go down as well.

 Every major insurer has an online quote tool that allows shoppers or customers to fill out a form to get a quote online.
 Often, these forms have fine-print disclaimers which explain that the quote may not be accurate and that actual rates may vary after underwriting review of your application.

 Online quoting tools have their place – as a tool.
 Consumers can compare prices in a general way, eliminating companies with high quotes and who haven’t shown sufficient value to justify the higher price.
-Because of the complexity of the policy for certain insurance types, it’s recommended that you speak with an agent who can walk you through your options and help answer questions before binding a policy.
+Because of the complexity of the policy for certain insurance types, it’s recommended that you speak with an agent.

-Claims satisfaction was given high priority both in individual company reviews and in our top picks.
-We buy insurance because of the possibility of a claim.
+We buy insurae because of the possibility of a claim.
 Until there is a claim, there really isn’t much value provided by an insurer; they just sit back and collect the premiums, while handling claims for others.
-When or if we do have a claim, they need to illustrate their value to us.
+When or if we do have a claim, companies need to illustrate their value.

 We also looked at consumer data such as JD Power’s surveys which measured broad satisfaction in a number of areas ranging from price to customer service.